March 4, 2025

 • Postpaid or prepaid

-After figuring out the data, network, speed, and price, you should ask yourself whether you want to sign a long-term contract with the carriers to pay monthly or upfront without binding a contract.
+After figuring out the data, network, speed, and price, you should ask yourself whether you want to sign a long-term contract with the carriers to pay monthly or upfront without a binding contract.
 Prepaid plans are typically cheaper, while postpaid plans technically come with the perks and priority data.

 If you have any questions or comments, send us a note at [email protected]!